tvdboom/ATOM/docs_sources/user_guide/models.md

 stacking.
 Click [here](../../examples/ensembles) to see an example that uses ensemble models.

-If the ensemble's underlying estimator is a model that used [automated feature scaling](../training/#automated-feature-scaling), it's added as a Pipeline containing the `scaler` and estimator.
-If an [mlflow experiment](../logging/#tracking) is active, the ensembles start their own run, just like the [predefined  models](#predefined-models) do.
+If the ensemble's underlying estimator is a model that used [automated feature scaling][], it's added as a Pipeline containing the `scaler` and estimator.
+If a [mlflow experiment][tracking] is active, the ensembles start their own run, just like the [predefined models][] do.

 !!! warning
     Combining models trained on different branches into one ensemble is